DataFire/Integrations/integrations/generated/vocadb/README.md

   * artistId `integer`: Filter by album artist (optional).
   * purchaseStatuses `string` (values: Nothing, Wishlisted, Ordered, Owned, All): Filter by a comma-separated list of purchase statuses (optional).
 Possible values are Nothing, Wishlisted, Ordered, Owned, and all combinations of these.
   * releaseEventId `integer`: Filter by release event.
 Optional.
-  * albumTypes `string` (values: Unknown, Album, Single, EP, SplitAlbum, Compilation, Video, Artbook, Other): Filter by album type (optional).
+  * albumTypes `string` (values: Unknown, Album, Single, EP, SplitAlbum, Compilation, Video, Artbook, Game, Fanmade, Instrumental, Other): Filter by album type (optional).
   * advancedFilters `array`: List of advanced filters (optional).
   * start `integer`: First item to be retrieved (optional, defaults to 0).
   * maxResults `integer`: Maximum number of results to be loaded (optional, defaults to 10, maximum of 50).